-Over 25 days there is an average of more than 50,000 performances of nearly 2500 different shows, held in 300 different venues which are frequented by nearly half a million visitors.
-An incredible 2.7 million tickets are purchased (as of 2017) with the total ticket sales amounting to a whopping £4 million (and going up year-on-year)!
+Over 25 days there’s an average of more than 50,000 performances of more than 3500 different shows, held in over 300 different venues which are frequented by upwards of half a million visitors.
+An incredible 2.8 million tickets were purchased in 2018 with the total ticket sales amounting to a whopping £4 million (and going up year-on-year)!

 While there have been some complaints in recent years that the festival is becoming too commercial with rapidly skyrocketing ticket prices, there’s been a recent movement by many performers to provide free shows such as those held along the main streets of The Royal Mile, as well as ‘pay what you want’ shows where attendees are simply asked to make a donation of their choice at the end of the performance.

-Notable performers who had their big breaks at the Edinburgh Fringe include Rowan Atkinson, Eddie Izzard, Tim Minchin and Billy Connolly, while big stars like Ricky Gervais, Mike Myers and Steve Coogan have also had their time on the stage there.
+Notable performers who’ve had their big breaks at the Edinburgh Fringe include Rowan Atkinson, Eddie Izzard, Tim Minchin and Billy Connolly, while big stars like Ricky Gervais, Mike Myers and Steve Coogan have also had their time on the stage there.

 These are the Assembly Hall on The Mound, The Gilded Baloon in Bristo Square, The Pleasance located at both The Pleasance and Bristo Square, and Underbelly which is situated on both George Square and in The Cowgate.